 While you’re sitting at your desk, in your car on your way to work, or at home cooking dinner, put on a podcast in Spanish.
 It could be one aimed at teaching Spanish or a Spanish-language podcast about another topic.

 For learning conversational Spanish, I recommend Coffee Break Spanish, which focuses on conversations for traveling abroad, like how to order coffee!
-If you are a true beginner, SpanishPod101 is another great one.
+If you’re a true beginner, SpanishPod101 is another great one.
 They have all levels of Spanish for any student!

-Before you head out to buy something, look up the things you need to purchase and make a list in Spanish!
-As you find your items in the store and cross it off your list, actively think about the new word and associate it with the item you’ve just picked up.
+Before you head out to buy something, look up the things you need to purchase and make a list in Spanish.
+As you find your items in the store and cross them off your list, actively think about the new word and associate it with the item you’ve just picked up.
 This is how I learned a lot of Spanish vocabulary for food!

-Whether you write a public blog or a more traditional private journal, writing is a great way to practice Spanish.
-You can write about any topic that you are interested in, which makes your learning experience fun and personalized.
+Whether you write a public blog or a more traditional private journal, writing is a creative way to incorporate Spanish practice into your daily life.
+You can write about any topic that you’re interested in, which makes your learning experience fun and personalized.
 You could also make it as simple as writing about your day.
 Taking a few minutes to practice your Spanish writing is a great way to keep your mind thinking in the language and to pick up on any grammatical issues you may be having.

-If you enjoy cooking, you may have fun shopping at Hispanic supermarkets and buying ingredients to make dishes from Spanish-speaking countries.
-If you can’t find the item you’re looking for, ask an employee for help in Spanish!
+If you enjoy cooking, this can be one of the most fun ways to practice speaking Spanish!
+Visit a Hispanic supermarket and buy ingredients to make dishes from Spanish-speaking countries.
+If you can’t find the items you’re looking for, ask an employee for help in Spanish.

 Those moments when you don’t have anyone to speak with may be your best opportunity to really speak without inhibitions!
 Take advantage of alone time to speak out loud, even if no one is there to correct you.
 As long as you are practicing the sounds of the language, you are making progress!
 Speak your thoughts, narrate your day, and talk to your dog!
 We all do weird things when we’re alone… why not make your weird thing productive?

-I continue many of these rituals daily to keep my Spanish as strong as ever.
+I practice Spanish daily with these rituals.
 I also give my students resources to implement their own immersion programs.
 Everyone has different reasons for learning a language, and it’s important for students to know that they have control over their learning process and can tailor their experience to fit their needs.
-You control your learning, so make it fun!
+You control your learning, so make it exciting!